department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/research/2023-10-clinical-reminders/conversation-guide.md

   - Would you add, delete, or change about the content within the notification?

-- How much time do you estimate it took you to complete the questions after seeing this [text or email]?
+- How much time do you estimate it took you to complete the questions after clicking on the [text or email]?